rcos/rcos-handbook/docs/grading/rubric.md

 ?> View the specific guidelines for Status Updates [here](grading/status_updates) and the specific guidelines for Documentation [here](grading/documentation).

-?> Note: Only 2 status updates will be dropped during each semester.
+?> Note: Two status updates will be dropped during each semester to account for unexpected circumstances.

 | Grade | Description                                                                                                                                                                                                                                        |
 | ----- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |